JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 Order, out in Oregon, so I know you're not all a bunch of snoops and stoolies.
 Who're you looking for?"

-Lawrence felt a rush of gratitude for this man.
+Batman felt a rush of gratitude for this man.
 "Anja Krotoski, number 11-J?"

 "Oh," the man said.
 "Well, yeah, I can see why you'd have a hard time with the neighbors when it comes to old Anja.
 She was well-liked around here, before she